antonfirsov/docs/2018/08-Aug/desktop-api-analyzer/desktop-api-analyzer.md

 ![Screenshot showing portability report](port-report.jpg)

 > In your report you might have a tab "Missing Assemblies".
 It means that the analyzer could not find the source assemblies that are referenced in your application.
-It is better to resolve those conflicts.
-Make sure you are not forgetting to add resources or remove obsolete references.
+Make sure to find those assemblies and add them to the folder you're analyzing.
+Otherwise you won't get the full picture of your application.

 ## Using the console-based version